ABRG-Models/OMM_NeuroMuscular/README.md

 Model5: A copy of 4, which I will tweak to try to get vertical rotations to
         work reasonably well in conjunction with horizontal rotations.

-TModel1: A model with the theoretical SG->SBG transfer function as in Tabareau
+TModel0: A model with the theoretical SG->SBG transfer function as in Tabareau
          et al.

+TModel1: To be like TModel0 with WideningGaussian from SC_deep to SC_deep2 and
+         a demonstrations that this resolves problems in TModel0.